KAJAGOOGOO IN THE 80S

 Unfortunately, his album "Don't Suppose" only reached No. 63, and all of his other singles such as "Too Much Trouble" flopped.

-Kajagoogoo re-formed in May 2009 and are now touring again!
+Kajagoogoo re-formed in 2007 and are now touring again.

 Big Apple was the first track to be released as a single from Kajagoogoo's second album Islands.
 It was also the first single to feature the band's bassist Nick Beggs as the replacement lead singer for Limahl.
 The song reached #8 in the UK.
-I love the track (particularly the bass) but I can't help feeling that Nick Beggs sounds more like a backing singer than a frontman.
-Nice effort, though, and at least he sang in key.
+I love the track (particularly the bass) but I can't help feeling that Nick Beggs sounds more like a backing singer than a frontman - he's an awesome bass player, though.
+It's a nice effort, and at least he sang in key.

 As with almost all of the bands songs, Space Cadet features a gorgeous bassline and the video was released merely to promote the album and was, sadly, not released as a single.